hpe-container-platform-community/learn-kubedirector/docs/prereqs.md

  - at least 4GB ram to dedicate to running a Virtual Machine
  - at least 5GB disk space

-You should be comfortable with the following concepts:
+You should be comfortable with the following:

- - Kubernetes pods, services, ...
-(TODO: what else?)
+ - Kubernetes Concepts:
+   - pods
+   - services
+   - storage classes
+   - persistent volumes
+   - persistent volume claims
- - Kubenetes command line tool `kubectl`
+ - Kubernetes command line tool `kubectl`
  - Creating Docker images
- - Comfortable working with a Command Line Interface (CLI)

 You will need the following software (instructions will be provided):